On this page

 DECD has also established an agreement with the non-government schooling sectors to jointly develop child protection related policies.

-The guidelines provide further information about:
+The guidelines include further information about:

-- professional boundaries
+- professional boundaries and examples of violations

 - appropriate physical contact